OPLSS/videography/README.md

   * Place the transmitter in a pocket or suspend from the belt clip
   * Please repeat questions asked by the audience

+If the camera stops recording after 30 minutes, the A/V manager will need to restart recording after it stops.
+I found it less stressful to stop and start the recording by waiting for the speaker to pause.
+Do this any time after the timer reaches 28 minutes.

 #### Common problems and solutions

 When the wireless microphone fails due to battery exhaustion and other